 When it comes to window and door SEO, you have to ask yourself one crucial question: can your target customers find you online?
 Don’t panic if you haven’t mastered your internet presence and digital marketing efforts.

 2022 is the perfect time to invest in window and door SEO services.
 But before you decide to invest in search engine optimization, you should understand its benefits and applications.

 That’s why Contractor Webmasters put together the following guide.
-In it, you will learn the essentials of window and door SEO, and we will outline specific ways to generate more customers online in 2022.
+In it, you will learn the essentials of SEO for window and door companies, and we will outline specific ways to generate more customers online in 2022.

 Step 1: Audit your Website